skellis46/slipbox/improvisation and the threshold of the self.md

 When we wake, we wake _from somewhere_.

 Being brought back to the world like this is not an uncommon or unpredictable experience.
 When I am practising a form of dancing called [[authentic movement]] it happens every time.
-Being woken up or disturbed from such an experience reveals that something is happening to awareness that feels complete and even permanent, while paradoxically being both easy to disrupt and difficult to describe.
+Being woken up or disturbed from such an experience reveals that something is happening to awareness that feels complete and even permanent, while paradoxically easy to disrupt and difficult to describe.

 Where was I before the alarm sounded?
 Who was I before the alarm sounded?
 Was _I_ before the alarm sounded?

 ---

 This chapter details what I understand to be a tangible yet delicate part of dancing: the threshold between knowing _one_ is dancing and ceasing to be aware that there is a _one_.
-In dance, the two sides of that threshold are evoked by language like the difference between 'moving and being moved' [@adler-2002-offeringa p.30] or dancing and being danced.
-We know the concept at its most clichéd when Yeats asks, "How can we know the dancer from the dance?" [-@yeats-1951-collected p.212].
+In dance, the two sides of that threshold are evoked by language like 'moving and being moved' [@adler-2002-offeringa p.30] or dancing and being danced.
+We understand the concept at its most clichéd when Yeats asks, "How can we know the dancer from the dance?" [-@yeats-1951-collected p.212].
 Yet Yeats' question also endures as a trope because it reflects the complex phenomenology of agency one experiences when dancing.
 If it sometimes feels as if it is not me (or anyone) doing this dancing then who or what is?

-I pay the closest of attention to the threshold across which agency appears to transit as it morphs: between dancing and being danced.
+In this writing I pay the closest of attention to this threshold across which agency appears to transit as it morphs: between dancing and being danced.
 And I do so by treating awareness while dancing as the material or corporeal substrate of the analysis.

 This research differs from work that analyses movement [e.g. @koch-2011-movement], isolates particular experiential qualities [e.g. @sheets-johnstone-2011-from; @sheets-johnstone-2011-primacy; @ehrenberg-2015-kinesthetic], or even artist-scholars presenting discrete episodes of practice research [@ellis-2023-ecosystemic].
 My concern is not any one component of dancing taken in isolation; rather I take a phenomenological and temporal cross-section of awareness while dancing.
-The chapter's focus is intentionally narrow: a close analysis of brief moments in time. **I am seeking precision such that others can be clear if their experiences are the same or different or indeed where they might overlap. while also recognising the limits of this work (particular kind of practice) -- but reaching out to other fields. name these fields.**
+The chapter's focus is intentionally narrow and amounts to an analysis of brief moments in time.

 The threshold I have experienced and am writing of is, I propose, a temporal rupture or portal.
 It may only become identifiable retrospectively, when the dancer returns to _dancing_ after having _been danced_.
 This is not because nothing was known in that alternate space of being danced, but because what is known there is not yet -- or perhaps not able to be -- organised as reflective cognition.
 On the _dancing_ side of the threshold are the familiar subject–object configurations through which experience is ordinarily organised: I have a body, I am dancing in space, I am doing these actions as an agentic human being.
 On the _being danced_ side, I suggest, those configurations no longer hold.
-Phenomenological description reaches its limit not because nothing is happening, but because the structures that render experience intelligible as subject and object have fallen away.
+While _being danced_ phenomenological description reaches its limit not because nothing is happening, but because the structures that render experience intelligible as subject and object have fallen away.
 In other words _being danced_ is a nondual experience in which there is no self.

 But I am getting ahead of myself.

 Even if such a threshold exists experientially how might I convince you the reader of what is happening on either side of it?
-Furthermore, it is a non-trivial proposal or assumption to say that the far side of the threshold is nondual.

-Therefore, I need to convince you of two things.
+Also, it is a non-trivial proposal or assumption to say that the far side of the threshold is nondual.
+As such I must convince you of two things.

 First that while dancing there is some kind of threshold which renders experiences of awareness that are different in kind.
-To do the first thing I must describe experiences that are different enough in kind such that there lies some experiential path between them (even if that pathway is very short).
+To do this I must describe experiences that are different enough in kind such that there lies some path or transition between them that is able to be experienced (even if it is crossed in the blink of an eye).

 Second is that awareness as experience on the far side of dancing, what I am calling for simplicity's sake, _being danced_ is nondual.
 That is, there ceases to be a subject observing, feeling or knowing the dancer as object.
-This last part is important.
 If _being danced_ is a nondual experience then it follows (by definition) that one's sense of self dissolves.
-This is because in order to recognise a self in consciousness there must be an I (as subject) being aware of a self (as object).
-To do the second thing is much more difficult because there are no tools available to me to describe that experience directly.
-Phenomenology doesn't work.
+This is because in order to recognise a self in consciousness there must be an I (as subject) being aware of its self (as object).
+To do this second thing is more difficult because there are no tools available to me to describe that experience directly.
+Phenomenology doesn't work as it requires a perceiving subject and an object able to be experienced [@krageloh-2019-phenomenological].

 Without the subject-object divide with which we appear to know the world, there is no self quite simply because the self is yet another thing in the world that we seem to know.
 The self is another appearance in consciousness.